mosbasik/portfolio-jekyll/projects/_posts/2016-08-14-contractcosts.markdown

 #### Prices

-Everyone is already using it to calculate the proper collateral for their contracts anyway, so it's not a huge step for them to simply submit the link to their Evepraisal link instead of their price.
+Everyone is already using it to calculate the proper collateral for their contracts anyway, so it's not a huge step for them to simply submit their Evepraisal link instead of their price.
 This lets me do a couple of nice things:

 - I can require the Evepraisal to be taken for a specific station (Jita, in my case) and reject it if it's from anywhere else.
 This forces people to have the correct collateral.